-3. The first floor window in the southern elevation serving a bathroom shall be obscured glazed prior to the first occupation of the extension hereby permitted and shall be so maintained in perpetuity.
+3. The first floor windows in the southern elevation serving a bathroom and east elevation in the extension shall be obscured glazed prior to the first occupation of the extension hereby permitted and shall be so maintained in perpetuity.

 REASON: In the interests of residential amenity and privacy.